 Stop the squeal with our quick and easy guide

-Not only is it blinking annoying but it can often lead to a lack of performance, so you may as well get it sorted.
+Not only is disc brake noise blinking annoying, it can often lead to a lack of performance, so you may as well get it sorted.

 Disc brake noise comes from two sources; misalignment or contamination.
-Here our mechanic extraordinaire, Al Vines, will talk you through how to spot and, more importantly, how to solve both of these problems.
+In the above video our mechanic extraordinaire, Al Vines, will talk you through how to spot and, more importantly, how to solve both of these problems.

 Thankfully no real mechanical knowledge, tools or even competence are needed to sort out this common mountain bike issue – just a lot of patience and some elbow grease.